UmarAli6/NBackApp-Android/README.md

 # Android-NBackApp
-N-back performence task app written in Kotlin.
+N-back performance task app written in Kotlin.
+Can be used to test working memory and memory capacity.
+Both visual and auditory tests.